AnushaManila/Master-Thesis/README.md

 # Master-Thesis
 This repository includes no datasets or any trained models but only the implementation and generated sample results of my Master's Thesis executed at ['Computer Vision Lab, HCI'](https://hci.iwr.uni-heidelberg.de/home), University of Heidleberg under the guidance of Prof.Björn Ommer.
-Please refer the project report for more information.
 <br />

 ### Folder information: